chris86tian/URL-Webhook-Clipper/README.md

 ✔ **Secure & GDPR-Compliant** – Webhook settings are stored locally.
 ✔ **Import & Export Webhooks** – Easily transfer configurations across devices.
 ✔ **Invoice Automation** – Send invoices and receipts to **DATEV, QuickBooks, or Google Drive**.
+✔ **Send Phone Number to Smartphone** – Select a phone number and send it to your smartphone.

 ✅ **Save time, automate repetitive tasks, and streamline your workflow today!**